jjarafiz/PublicCloudCourse/README.md

 # PublicCloudCourse
-Repository for the Design Assignments of Networking in Public Cloud Deployments
+Repository for the Exercises of Networking in Public Cloud Deployments Course